Technoblazed/docker-nodejs/README.md

 # Docker-NodeJS

-Dockerfile for installing a container with Node pre-installed with dependancies.
+Dockerfile for installing a container with Node pre-installed with dependencies.